 Trail Area Information

 Our riding area is nestled in the beautiful Madawaska Highlands of Eastern Ontario.
-The trails cover a large area which is generally bordered by Calabogie to the north east, Sharbot Lake to the south, Bancroft to the west and the Madawaska River to the north.
-This encompasses a very large area of rugged terrain with hundreds of kilometers of trails to be enjoyed by all.
+It encompasses a very large area of rugged terrain with hundreds of kilometers of trails to be enjoyed by all.

 The trails range in difficulty from very easy to very difficult.
 We ride abandoned railways and forest access roads which are on the easier side of things.
 We also ride deep bush trails like “The Quinns” and “Cragg Lake” that are deemed very advanced and difficult.
 Of course there is an abundance of trails in between as well.
 In all, there is a wide variety of trail types to suit all riders.

-Many of the trails are on Crown Land and accessible to everyone but many of the trails are on or cross private property and require trail passes to access.
-Included in these are the Eastern Ontario Trail Alliance (EOTA) trail system and the North Frontenac forest access roads.
-These trail passes can be bought individually from the EOTA or North Frontenac, or you can become a member of the Ottawa Valley ATV Club, receive your OFATV Trail Permit and enjoy access to all.
-For more information on club membership, visit the “About Us” section.
+Many of the trails in the area are on Crown Land and accessible to everyone but many of the trails are on or cross private property and require trail passes to access.
+Included in these are the North Frontenac forest access roads.
+North Frontenac access road permits are required to use these access roads.
+These permits can be bought directly from North Frontenac.

 Since the Ottawa Valley ATV Club is a member club of the OFATV, you will also enjoy access to all trails of all OFATV clubs.